Nathan Peterman

-Nathan Michael Peterman (born May 4, 1994) is an American professional football quarterback who played in the National Football League (NFL) for seven seasons.
-He played college football for the Pittsburgh Panthers following a stint with the Tennessee Volunteers and was selected by the Buffalo Bills in the fifth round of the 2017 NFL draft.
+Nathan Michael Peterman (born May 4, 1994) is an American former professional football quarterback who played in the National Football League (NFL) for eight seasons.
+He played college football for the Pittsburgh Panthers following a stint with the Tennessee Volunteers.
+Peterman was selected by the Buffalo Bills in the fifth round of the 2017 NFL draft.

-Peterman struggled early in the NFL, throwing five interceptions during the first half of his starting debut and posting a 0.0 passer rating in the 2018 season opener.
-Peterman's 11 interceptions between 2017 and 2018 are the most for a quarterback with fewer than 100 passing attempts.
-After being released by the Bills during the 2018 season, Peterman spent his next six seasons as a backup for the Las Vegas Raiders franchise and Chicago Bears.
+Peterman struggled in the NFL, throwing five interceptions during the first half of his starting debut and posting a 0.0 passer rating in the 2018 season opener.
+His 11 interceptions between 2017 and 2018 are the most for a quarterback with less than 100 passing attempts.
+Released by the Bills during the 2018 season, Peterman spent his last six seasons as a member of the Oakland / Las Vegas Raiders, Chicago Bears, New Orleans Saints, and Atlanta Falcons.
+After retiring as a player, Peterman became a sports agent.

 Early life

 Peterman attended Bartram Trail High School in St. Johns, Florida.
 While at Bartram Trail, he played for the Bears football team.
-As a senior, Peterman passed for 2,392 yards and 36 touchdowns.
+As a senior, Peterman threw for 2,392 yards and 36 touchdowns.
 He was rated as a four-star recruit and committed to the University of Tennessee to play college football under head coach Derek Dooley.